aswani-ms/CFPB_AZURE/README.md

 );
 ```

-- **Notebooks**: Notebooks can also be used for automated and repeatable data quality checks, with the option of integrating visualizations.
+- **Notebooks**: Notebooks can also be used for automated and repeatable data quality checks, with the option of integrating visualizations and creating specialized dashboards.

 ### Reporting on Quality Checks

 Generate regular reports and dashboards using tools like Power BI to provide insights into the health of the data pipeline and data quality trends over time.
 Display key metrics, including pass/fail rates, types of errors found, and trends in data quality.
+Can leverage the data quality tables and meta data tables created in previous steps.

 ### Handling Failed Quality Checks

 1. **Isolation and Correction**: Move erroneous data to a separate quarantine area, where it can be analyzed and corrected.
 This prevents the propagation of poor-quality data through subsequent stages of the data pipeline.
+Example: I created a table called `stg.loans_errors` to push erroneous records, which could be scheduled for alerting and potential reprocessing.
 2. **Notification and Manual Review**: Set up automated alerts to notify data engineers or relevant stakeholders when data fails quality checks.
 Provide tools and processes for manual review and correction of the data.
 3. **Reprocessing**: Once the data is corrected, it should be reprocessed through the pipeline to ensure it meets all quality standards before being used in downstream processes.

-Example: We created a table called `stg.loans_errors` to push erroneous records, which could be scheduled for reprocessing.

 ## 6. Data Pipeline Monitoring

 ### Monitoring Pipeline Activity

 - **Azure Monitor**: Set up alerts for metrics such as runtime duration, success rate, and failure rates.
-Configure alerts to notify you via email or SMS if certain thresholds are breached.
+Configure alerts to notify  via email or pager duties or other sms services if certain thresholds are breached.
 - **ADF Monitoring**: Utilize the monitoring dashboard in ADF to get real-time insights into pipeline runs, activity failures, and performance bottlenecks.

 ### Ensuring Timely and Error-free Execution